-Amid the coronavirus pandemic, nonprofits around the world are looking for solutions to funding challenges.
+Amid economic uncertainty, nonprofits around the world are looking for solutions to funding challenges.
 Learn more about how a monthly giving program could be a source of income and stability for your organization.

-With fundraising events canceled, volunteers sidelined, and income uncertain, many nonprofits are fighting to stay afloat.
+With high inflation and ongoing impacts from the COVID-19 pandemic, nonprofits need a sustainable source of funds.
 Here are five reasons why a monthly giving program could provide crucial support for your nonprofit:

 1. Achieve stability and independence.

 Nonprofits that enjoy ongoing support from a large community of individuals are not beholden to one wealthy donor, grant, or fundraising event.
 When you have broad, ongoing support from individual donors, you can plan smarter and project revenue and costs.
-Dependable sources of income are especially valuable in the wake of the uncertainties that 2020 brought.
-Building a monthly donor program can give your organization stability during this period of instability.
+Dependable sources of income are especially valuable in the wake of global uncertainties.
+Building a monthly donor program can give your organization stability during periods of instability.

 2. Save precious staff time.